-Apparently, that meant that psilocybin mushrooms could restore humanity to Dissona’s monster-folk.
+Apparently, that meant psilocybin mushrooms could dispel Dissona’s curse.

-Peter’s gonna be over the moon, she thought.
-She riddled a spiny-legged horror with slices and punctures, then flicked some crumbled mushrooms at it by opening her shield-hand (due to its sauraus-leather loops, she could keep the disc affixed to her forearm due to its loops and still hold the zen zaps, which she was unable to do with her sword-hand, as it was gripping the pommel of her enchanted blade).
+Peter’s gonna jizz himself.
+She riddled a spiny-legged horror with slices and punctures, then flicked some crumbled mushrooms at it by opening her shield-hand (due to its sauraus-leather loops, she could keep the disc affixed to her arm and still hold the zen zaps).
 Magic mushrooms restoring sanity to the masses.
 He’d probably punch the air and say something stupid.

-The people around her, despite having just emerged from an infernal puddle of slime and chitin, still had enough presence of mind to heed her instructions.
-A few of them (and from their carriage she could tell they were former or present military or first responders) started herding the rest, grouping them together and piling them into cars.
-Keys turned, engines revved, and soon, a fleet of cars was heading north, toward downtown San Francisco.
+A few of them (and from their carriage she could tell they were former military or first responders) started herding the rest, grouping them together and piling them into nearby vehicles.
+Keys turned, engines revved.
+Soon, a fleet of cars was heading north.

 [Peter, I’m out!] she projected.
 She parried a wickedly hooked foreleg, then put her shoulder behind a shield-strike, smashing a bug-creature in its mandibled face.
 [I need more zen zaps!]

-[There aren’t any!]
-She could detect a hint of panic behind his telepathy.
-[Hang in there—we’re coming back for you right now!]
-Through their mind-to-mind link, she could feel him turn the Bite Mobile around and start heading back.
+[We don’t have any!]
+His telepathy was rife with panic.
+[Hang in there—we’re coming back for you!]
+Through their mind-to-mind link, she could feel him turning the Bite Mobile around.

-She slid onto a knee, ducking a slash and cutting a leg out from one of her attackers.
-[No, you’ve gotta stop Dissona!]
-She squirted to her feet and punched her sword up through a mantis-monster’s skull.
+She slid to a knee, ducking a slash and cutting a leg out from one of her attackers.
+[No, you have to stop Dissona!]
+Kora squirted to her feet and punched her sword up through a mantis-monster’s skull.
 Blue-black blood leaked from its multifaceted eyes.